Henry Walton Ellis: Life

-He was the son of Major General Joyner Ellis, and grandson of J. Joyner of Berkeley, Gloucestershire.
-He was born in Cambray, Cheltenham in 1782 and baptised 6 October 1783, almost a year later, in Worcester, England.
+Henry Walton Ellis was born on 29 November 1782, the son of Major General John Joyner Ellis, and grandson of J. Joyner of Berkeley, Gloucestershire.
+He was born in Cambray, Cheltenham and baptised 6 October 1783, almost a year later, in Worcester, England.
 His father, Joyner Ellis, had taken the name Ellis in consequence of his adoption by 'Governor' Henry Ellis, lieutenant governor of Georgia, 1758, who lived for some time at Lansdowne Place, Bath, and died at Naples in 1806.
 Joyner Ellis served successively in the 18th, old 89th, and 41st Foot, became lieutenant-colonel of the 23rd Royal Welsh Fusiliers in 1793, major-general in 1798 and died 1804.
 He was member of parliament for Worcester for some years.
 By his wife, whose maiden name was Walton, he had several children, the eldest of whom, Henry Walton Ellis, was born at Worcester in 1783, and immediately appointed an ensign in the 89th foot, of which Joyner Ellis was major.

 The regiment, which had been chiefly recruited around Worcester, was disbanded at the peace a few months later, and the baby was put on half-pay; but brought on full pay again as an ensign, at the age of five, in the 41st Foot, of which Joyner Ellis had been appointed major on its reorganisation in 1787.